capu-bia/fingerprint-r503-mqtt/README.md

 ## Integration

 Everything will be controlled sending and receiving MQTT messages.
-If you are using Home Assistant you can both send and receive messages in
+If you are using Home Assistant you can both send and receive messages in:

 **Configuration -> Integration -> MQTT - CONFIGURE**